Hawke’s Bay – Guide for Backpackers

 - Treat yourself to fabulous food and wine.

 - Hike the Waikaremoana Track (one of the New Zealand Great Walks).

 - Bike the scenic trails or go downhill mountain biking.

 Wherever you look for information about Napier, you will stumble upon the same theme: Art Deco.
 The city is, indeed, all about it!

-Guided tours of the city leave twice daily for those who want to dig deeper into the town’s history.
+The Art Deco Centre guided tours of the city leave four times a day for those who want to dig deeper into the town’s history.
 Simply walking down Marine Parade will give you a great feel of the unique vibe, but it’s best to visit the city in mid-February for the famous Art Deco festival.
 The 1920s and 1930s are celebrated like nowhere else in the world with over 50 events every year!
 Old cars, jazz music and fancy suits will entertain you during the 3-4 day festival.

 On the seaside, Napier also has much to offer.
 For those that live by the motto: “go up to see more”, we suggest the 4.5km climb up to Bluff Hill for a dazzling view of the sea and the area.
 Westshore and Bay View Beach are within walking distance of the city for those that would like to swim or fish.
 If you have the opportunity to take the bike trail between those two beaches, do so.
 You won’t be disappointed!
 In fact, Hawke’s Bay is extremely well connected with bike trails, from scenic trails to adventurous mountain biking.
 Check out our Biking in Hawke’s Bay guide here.